Doves and Pigeons

 The Rock Dove is commonly known as a ‘Pigeon’, ‘Feral Pigeon’ or ‘Rock Pigeon’.
 Wild ancestors of domesticated pigeons with introduced and feral populations worldwide.
 Pigeons have wide colour variation from white through to black.
 Note that ‘Rock Pigeon’ conflicts with the names of two Australian Petrophassa species.

 Spotted Dove Spilopelia chinensis aka Streptopelia chinensis.
 The local subspecies in Singapore is possibly tigrina or chinensis (nominate).

 Australasian Dove and Pigeon Notes

-Due to introductions, the zebra dove has well-established feral populations around the world.
-The galley includes an individual from the Seychelles feral population, locally known as a barred ground dove.
+Due to introductions, the Zebra Dove has well-established feral populations around the world.
+The gallery includes an individual from the Seychelles feral population, locally known as a Barred Ground Dove.
 Most sources show the population limited to Southern Thailand, Malay Peninsula, parts of Borneo, Sumatra, Java, and the Philippines.
 There is uncertainty about its original native range.

 Old Word Doves and Pigeons

 The endemic New Zealand Pigeon is ‘Near Threatened’ while all other species shown in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’, all have a wide distribution.
 The birds featured in the gallery do not exhibit plumage dimorphism except for the Common Emerald Dove.
 The gallery shows a Torresian Imperial Pigeon white morph.
 I came across the pair of New Zealand Pigeons on Long Point Road in the Catlins; they were happy to pose for photos.